-- The system operates in single-channel mode if the DIMM sockets are populated in one channel only. - The system operates in a higher-performing dual-channel mode if the total memory capacity of the DIMMs in channel A is equal to the total memory capacity of the DIMMs in channel B. The technology and device width can vary between the channels.
-For example, if channel A is populated with two 4 GB DIMMs and channel B is populated with one 8 GB DIMM, the system operates in dual-channel mode. - The system operates in flex mode if the total memory capacity of the DIMMs in channel A is not equal to the total memory capacity of the DIMMs in channel B. In flex mode, the channel populated with the least amount of memory describes the total amount of memory assigned to dual channel, and the remainder is assigned to single channel.
-For optimal speed, the channels should be balanced so that the largest amount of memory is spread between the two channels.
-If one channel will have more memory than the other, the larger amount should be assigned to channel A. - In any mode, the maximum operational speed is determined by the slowest DIMM in the system. - IMPORTANT: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
+- The system operates in single-channel mode if the DIMM sockets are populated in one channel only. - The system will operate in a higher-performing dual-channel mode if the total memory capacity of the DIMMs in channel A is equal to the total memory capacity of the DIMMs in channel B. The technology and device width can vary between the channels.
+For example, if channel A is populated with two 8 GB DIMMs and channel B is populated with one 16 GB DIMM, the system will operate in dual-channel mode. - In any mode, the maximum operational speed is determined by the slowest DIMM in the system.

+IMPORTANT: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
 Adding or removing memory modules while voltage is present can cause irreparable damage to the memory modules or system board.

 The memory module sockets have gold-plated metal contacts.
-When upgrading the memory, use memory modules with gold-plated metal contacts to prevent corrosion, oxidation, or both resulting from having incompatible metals in contact with each other.
+When upgrading the memory, it is important to use memory modules with gold-plated metal contacts to prevent corrosion, oxidation, or both resulting from having incompatible metals in contact with each other.

 Static electricity can damage the electronic components of the computer or optional cards.
 Before beginning these procedures, be sure that you are discharged of static electricity by briefly touching a grounded metal object.
-For more information, see Electrostatic discharge information on page 9.
+For more information, see Electrostatic discharge information on page 10.